zopefoundation/zc.zk/src/zc/zk/README.txt

 The zc.zk package provides some high-level interfaces to the low-level zookeeper extension.
 It's not complete, in that it doesn't try, at this time, to be a complete high-level interface.
-Rather, it provides facilities we need to use Zookeeeper to services together:
+Rather, it provides facilities we need to use ZooKeeper to connect services:

 - ZODB database clients and servers
 - HTTP-based clients and services
-- Load balencers
+- Load balancers and HTTP application servers

 The current (initial) use cases are:

 - Register a server providing a service.
 - Get the addresses of servers providing a service.
-- Get abd set service configuration data.
+- Get and set service configuration data.
+- Model system architecture as a tree.

 This package makes no effort to support Windows.
 (Patches to support Windows might be accepted if they don't add much complexity.)